bbchallenge/bbchallenge/src/routes/(app)/method/+page.md

 <a id="overview"></a>

+<div class="bg-blue-500 p-2"><strong>Disclaimer:</strong> This page is specific to the search of BB(5), which has been completed as of July 2nd 2024.
+The page will be updated in the future.</div>

 With the Busy Beaver Challenge we want to decide the halting problem of all 5-state Turing machines (from all-0 tape).
 That way we will learn BB(5), the 5<sup>th</sup> busy beaver value.
 See <a href="/story" rel="external">Story</a>.

 In order to achieve this goal we need to analyse the behavior of every single 5-state Turing machine.
 We quickly run into a problem: there are roughly 16 trillion 5-state Turing machines (<Katex math={nbTM5}/> to be exact).